Massey Hall

 Massey Hall was a gift to the people of Toronto from industrialist Hart Massey.
 Massey Hall was designated a National Historic Site of Canada on June 15, 1981.
 The hall closed in July 2018 for a two-year-long renovation and restoration.
-The project includes a new seven-storey addition incorporating a performance studio and a new concert space, the Allied Music Centre.
+The project includes a new seven-storey addition, titled the Allied Music Centre, which contains a new concert space on the fourth floor, a smaller theatre space on the sixth floor, and a performance studio on the seventh floor.
 Massey Hall's re-opening was delayed by the COVID-19 pandemic until 2021.
-The seating capacity of the main hall is currently 2550, and of the Allied Music Centre 500.
+The capacity of the main hall is currently 2,534 seated and 2,800 standing, with the capacity of the new TD Music Hall being 245 seated and 450 standing.

 It is operated by The Corporation of Massey Hall and Roy Thomson Hall, a non-profit charitable organization.
 It is located at the intersection of Shuter and Victoria Streets, just east of Yonge Street, in downtown Toronto.

 History

 The idea for Massey Hall began with Hart Massey.

 The idea of Massey Music Hall (its original name) began with Hart Massey, who wanted to build a music hall in order to fill the need for a secular meeting place where people from Toronto and area could meet and enjoy choral music not of a religious theme.
 Massey also wanted to construct the building in memory of his son Charles, who loved music.
 Massey also did not want the music hall to make large profits.
 He wanted both rich and poor to attend events.
 Ideally, once all expenses were paid, Massey wanted tickets for a season of lectures to sell for $1.

 The building was designed with a neoclassical facade and features Moorish arches that span the width of the interior hall.
 This interior was inspired by the Alhambra Palace in Spain as well as Louis Sullivan's Chicago Auditorium.
 The exterior is Palladian architecture while the interior is Moorish Revival architecture.
 The exterior neoclassical facade was a preference voiced from Lillian, Hart Massey's daughter.
 Around the top of the hall are thirty stained glass windows, each depicting a famous composer made by the Faircloth Brothers glass firm.
 The foyer is finished in Art Deco style.